 An original member of the 1972 New England Whalers of the World Hockey Association (WHA), Skip Cunningham is in his 43rd year with the organization and is the most tenured employee with the team.

 From 1972-1990, Cunningham put together an impressive streak, working 1,412 consecutive games before being sidelined following surgery in January 1990.
 In 1989, the Connecticut Sports Writers Alliance presented him with the Good Guy Award for his unselfish dedication to Connecticut sports.

-Jorge Alves, 33, is in his first season as a full-time equipment manager for the Carolina Hurricanes, after serving as assistant equipment manager for the seven years.
+Jorge Alves is in his fourth season as a full-time equipment manager for the Carolina Hurricanes, after serving as assistant equipment manager for seven years.
 The Stoughton, MA, native attended North Carolina State University from 2002-04 after serving in the United States Marine Corps for four years from 1997-2001.
-While as NCSU, Alves was the starting goaltender for the Wolfpack’s club hockey team.
+While at NCSU, Alves was the starting goaltender for the Wolfpack’s club hockey team.
 After graduation, he served professional stints in the ECHL with South Carolina, Greenville, Charlotte and Pensacola, and in the SPHL with Asheville.
 Alves filled in as a practice goalie for the Hurricanes throughout his time as assistant equipment manager.

-Jorge resides in Wendell with his wife, Amanda, and their two children: Madison (4) and Jaxon (1).
+Jorge resides in Wendell with his wife, Amanda, and their two children: Madison and Jaxon.